8tentaculos/cssfun/README.md

 ## Key Features

 - **Component-Scoped Styles** ✨
-  **CSSFUN** ensures that styles are scoped to the specific component they are defined in, preventing unwanted style leakage across your application.
-This promotes modularity and simplifies the management of styles, as both the component logic and its styling exist in the same file.
+  **CSSFUN** scopes styles to the component, preventing style leakage and promoting modularity.
+It keeps both logic and styling in the same file for easier management.

 - **Framework-Agnostic** 🌐
-  Whether you're using React, Vue, or vanilla JavaScript, **CSSFUN** works with any framework.
-Its small footprint —only **1.5KB**— allows you to include it in your projects with minimal overhead.
+  **CSSFUN** works with any framework, whether it’s React, Vue, or vanilla JavaScript.
+At just **1.5KB**, it adds minimal overhead to your projects.

 - **No Build Tools Required** 🛠️
   **CSSFUN** can be used directly in the browser, eliminating the need for complex build tools or configurations.